EscVM/OIDv4_ToolKit/README.md

 </table>

 As it's possible to observe from the previous table we can have access to images from free different groups: train, validation and test.
-The toolkit provides a way to select only a specific group where to search.
+The ToolKit provides a way to select only a specific group where to search.
 It's important to underline that some annotations has been done as a group.
 It means that a single bounding box groups more than one istance.
 As mentioned by the creator of the dataset:
 - **IsGroupOf**: Indicates that the box spans a group of objects (e.g., a bed of flowers or a crowd of people).
 We asked annotators to use this tag for cases with more than 5 instances which are heavily occluding each other and are physically touching.
-That's again an option of the toolkit that can be used to only grasp the desired images.
+That's again an option of the ToolKit that can be used to only grasp the desired images.

 Finally, it's interesting to notice that not all annotations has been produced by humans, but the creator also exploited an enhanced version of the method shown here reported [1](#reference)